snowzach/doods/README.md

       numThreads: 4
       numConcurrent: 4
       hwAccel: false
+      timeout: 30s
 ```
 The default model is downloaded from google: coco_ssd_mobilenet_v1_1.0_quant_2018_06_29

 The `numThreads` option is the number of threads that will be available for compatible operations in a model
 The `numConcurrent` option sets the number of models that will be able to run at the same time.
 This should be 1 unless you have a beefy machine.
+The `hwAccel` option is used to specify that a hardware device should be used.
+The only device supported is the edgetpu currently
+If `timeout` is set than a detector (namely an edgetpu) that hangs for longer than the timeout will cause doods to error and exit.
+Generally this error is not recoverable and Doods needs to be restarted.

 ### Detector Types Supported
  * tflite - Tensorflow lite models - Supports Coral EdgeTPU if hwAccel: true and appropriate model is used